The Hallmark of Druid Hills

 In 1994, the building was expanded to meet the needs of the growing Golden Key headquarters staff.
 Approximately 2,500 square feet of space and new entryway were added to the building.
 The interior design of the new office wing maintained the integrity of the original interior design.

-In 2005, Broker and Owner of RE/MAX Metro Atlanta, Inc., Donna Armstrong, purchased the building.
-She was committed to being the next caretaker of this beautiful property.
-Today, the Corporate Headquarters retains its dignity and beauty and at the same time, it provides functionality for real estate sales associates and their clients.
+In 2005, RE/MAX Metro Atlanta, Inc. Broker/Owner Donna Armstrong, purchased the building.
+She was committed to being the next steward of this beautiful property.
+Today, the company's headquarters retains its dignity and beauty and at the same time, it provides functionality for real estate sales associates and their clients.
 The office features work areas, and traditional client conference rooms.

 Other interesting facts about the facility and property: